trends

 “Service isn’t just about being friendly,” Bertino advises.
 “It’s about being knowledgeable, judgment-free and genuinely helpful.
 When someone walks into our store, they're not just getting a product recommendation — they're getting education, reassurance and expertise.
 That's something you can't get from scrolling Amazon reviews at midnight.”

-Retail staff must foster an environment where customers feel comfortable asking questions — then be prepared to speak fluently about body-safe materials, sexual anatomy, product functionality, AI features, privacy concerns and user-centered design.
+Retail staff must foster an environment where customers feel comfortable asking questions — then be prepared to speak fluently about body-safe materials, sexual anatomy, product functionality and advanced features.

 “People can buy a vibrator anywhere,” Bertino points out.
 “But can they walk into a welcoming space, ask questions without embarrassment, discover something new and leave feeling empowered?
-That’s what turns a transaction into a relationship, and keeps customers coming back.
-That's what turns a transaction into a relationship.”
+That’s what turns a transaction into a relationship, and keeps customers coming back."

 Ready for the New Year